aergonaut/LifeAquatic/README.md

 ### Dev environment setup

-1. Choose your editor.
-Eclipse and IntelliJ are supported.
-2. Download the deobfuscated Minecraft sources: `./gradlew setupDecompWorkspace`
-3. Generate project files.
-If using Eclipse: `./gradlew eclipse`; if using
-IntelliJ: `./gradlew idea`
+Run the setup script in `script/setup`.
+This will initialize the Git submodules, download the deobfuscated Minecraft source, and setup IntelliJ project files for you.

+If you want to use Eclipse, you can run `./gradlew eclipse` after running the setup script to generate the Eclipse project files.

 #### "select an mcp conf dir for the deobfuscator"